ammar-homaida-statistics/easystatisticsacademy/applied-statistics/assumptions/checking/index.md

       <li>Scatterplots</li>

-      <li>Residual diagnostics</li>
+      <li>Residual analyses</li>

     </ul>

     <p>
-      The goal is not necessarily to remove outliers but to understand their influence.
+      Not all outliers are problematic, but they deserve attention.
     </p>

     <h2>Formal Statistical Tests</h2>

     <p>
-      Some assumptions can also be evaluated using formal tests.
+      In addition to visual diagnostics, analysts sometimes use formal assumption tests.
     </p>

     <p>